PokemonGoMap/RocketMap/docs/common-issues/faq.md

 Good Job!
 We recommend making new accounts.
 [Current Tools are Here!](https://rocketmap.readthedocs.io/en/develop/extras/Community-Tools.html)

-### I am not sure how to update api
+### I get an error about PGoAPI version

+You can get a warning which pauses your scanner due to a new API being forced.
+In that case check for announcements to see if a new version has been released, and update as it says.

-You will get an error when you try to start your server with an different api that the one it is built for, to update your api to the required version do:
+In case your server does not start due to a PGoAPI version mismatch the problem is that you are trying to start your server with an different installed PGoAPI that the one it is built for, to update your PGoAPI installation to the required version do:

 ```bash
 pip uninstall pgoapi